Some of the 120 migrants who recently arrived in Denver planned the trip themselves through social media

 “I would hope Denver remains a beacon of hope for people fleeing violence and persecution,” she said.

-Denver’s Office of Emergency Management advised against bringing items to the Denver Rescue Mission or emergency shelters to help the migrants and said it was only accepting monetary donations as of Wednesday afternoon.
+Denver’s Office of Emergency Management advised against bringing items to the Denver Rescue Mission or emergency shelters to help the migrants.
+The agency said it was only accepting monetary donations as of Wednesday afternoon.

 Immediate sheltering and housing needs are the biggest challenge for city leaders, Dreyer said.
 Now, Denver leaders are calling on faith-based organizations, nonprofits and other groups to help provide assistance for shelter and eventually longer term solutions.
 Those interested in donating or volunteering can visit www.denver.gov/oem for more information.

-Note: CORRECTION: This story was updated at 3:40 p.m. on Thursday, Dec.
-8, to correct the spelling of Jill Lis’ name.